 The Flower Appreciation Society

-Not your average florists, is the way Anna Day and Ellie Jauncey sell themselves.
+Not your average florists is the way Anna Day and Ellie Jauncey sell themselves.
 And they’re right.
 From their (with delightful hand-drawn illustrations by Anna) to the homemade lemon drizzle cake you get with your cup of Earl Grey during class, there’s just something a little bit different about them.
 Review by Caroline Phillips…

-The workshops take place in an arty Hackney studio that they share with a set designer (think mannequins and hanging paper rainbows alongside the duo’s vintage vases picked up from car boot sales) and range from .
+The workshops take place in an arty Hackney studio that they share with a set designer (think mannequins and hanging paper rainbows alongside the duo’s vintage vases picked up from car boot sales) and range from a to a .
 I do an Urn Vase and Jar Arrangements class, with eight jolly women at two wooden tables.
 Anna and Ellie work as a double act.
 ‘Condition everything first…’ says Ellie.

 ‘I’ll start with this little bunch here,’ adds Anna, starting to strip the foliage off the stems.
 (Their flowers are mostly English.
 ‘They have a delicacy and divine scent that things that have travelled haven’t got,’ says Anna, passing round blooms for us to sniff.
 ‘We’re getting some flowers from an allotment in Walthamstow,’ interjects Ellie excitedly.)
 ‘Now I’m going to talk you through a jam jar arrangement then you can go and have a play,’ explains Ellie, teaching us to spiral the stems.